 Steps to Recover Important Data from a Broken RAID Set

-A damaged or broken RAID can be a result of human errors, hardware or software failure, malware infection, mechanical errors, power outage, failing drive, bad sectors, or abrupt system shutdown, etc.
+A damaged or broken RAID can result from human errors, hardware or software failure, malware attacks, mechanical errors, power outages, abrupt system shutdown, etc.

 When a Redundant Array of Independent Disks (RAID) array breaks or corrupts, the RAID volume becomes inaccessible, and the data is lost.
-But unlike normal drive, you can’t access or recover data from RAID hard drives independently.
-You need to reconstruct or rebuild the RAID configuration to get back lost data.
+But unlike normal drives, you can't access or recover data from RAID hard drives independently.
+You must reconstruct or rebuild the RAID configuration to regain lost data.

 However, that's easier said than done!

 RAID is a complex data storage technology that uses multiple disks to create one logical volume.
-While building RAID, several parameters such as a number of disks, parity, block size, block order, disk offset, file system, etc. are defined.
-A user must document these RAID parameters while RAID array construction as they come handy when you need to rebuild and recover data from a broken RAID.
+While building RAID, one needs to define several parameters, such as the number of disks, parity, block size, block order, disk offset, and file system.
+A user must document these RAID parameters while creating the RAID array, as they come in handy when rebuilding and recovering data from a broken RAID.

-But today we have access to some of the most powerful RAID recovery tools such as Stellar Data Recovery Technician.
-The tool makes RAID 0, RAID 5, and RAID 6 recovery simple and easy—even if you don’t know or remember the RAID parameters.
+Today, we can utilize some of the most powerful RAID recovery tools, such as Stellar Data Recovery Technician.
+The tool makes RAID 0, RAID 5, RAID 6, RAID 10, RAID 50, and RAID 60 recovery simple and easy—even if you don't know or remember the RAID parameters.

 Steps to Broken RAID Recovery